ceotrammell/ceotrammell/README.md

 Sys Admin & Software Developer
 ------------------------------

 Experience managing multiple entities involving software development, networking, web development & servers.
 Currently studying & implementing a wide variety of technologies used in my daily workflow.
-Such as C#, .Net, Angular, SQL, Azure stacks, Windows Servers, Linux stacks and Microsoft Exchange.
+Such as C#, .Net, Angular, React, SQL, Azure stacks, Windows Servers, Linux stacks and Microsoft Exchange.
 As well, I am progressing on my bachelors of science in computer science.

 *   🌍  I am based in Austin, TX
 *   ✉️  You can contact me at [ceotrammell@icloud.com](mailto:ceotrammell@icloud.com)